Kovah/LinkAce-Website/content/docs/v1/upgrade/_index.md

 ### to version 1.10.4

+Please take a look at [the new docker-compose files](https://github.com/Kovah/LinkAce/releases/tag/v1.10.4) and check if they match your setup.
+Update the volume settings to make sure backups are stored outside the container.

-If you have enabled backups before, please add `BACKUP_MAX_SIZE=512` to your `.env` file to make sure no old backups are deleted.
+- If you have enabled backups before, please add `BACKUP_MAX_SIZE=512` to your `.env` file to make sure no old backups are deleted.

-If you do not want LinkAce to automatically create backups, please add `BACKUP_ENABLED=false` to your `.env` file.
+- If you do not want LinkAce to automatically create backups, please add `BACKUP_ENABLED=false` to your `.env` file.

 ### to version 1.10.0